 Using the information that you’ve collected from your almost customers and combining it with your email marketing automation is the way to go about it!
 Here is the example of a simple but result-oriented email that is sent out by Chubbies, an American shorts manufacturing brand:

 Using simple conversation-like introductory sentences,, the email is made to feel personal.
 Adding the exact item that they abandoned in the cart and saying something like “hey, it’s okay, I can also be forgetful sometimes” creates a connection with them.
-If you have an aggressive ecommerce business model, adding a limited-time free shipping or a discount to the customer to edge them closer to complete the purchase would a great marketing tactic!
+If you have an aggressive ecommerce business model, adding limited-time free shipping or a discount to the customer to edge them closer to complete the purchase would a great marketing tactic!

 Testimonials are very important.
-The significance of testimonials is often undermined but they help establish trust between your business and the visitors, specially the visitors who are visiting your website for the very first-time.
+The significance of testimonials is often undermined but they help establish trust between your business and the visitors, especially the visitors who are visiting your website for the very first-time.
 Testimonials, if not used correctly, send out a bad image of the business too.
 An example below is of a testimonial that isn’t too convincing.

-However if you include a testimonial similar to the one below, it may create a huge impact on the visitors.
+However, if you include a testimonial similar to the one below, it may create a huge impact on the visitors.

 According to QuickSprout, the longer testimonial helped achieve 11.3% more sales than the shorter testimonials.
 If you are using testimonials on your website, spread them out across the website and include them on the pages where you think they would have the most impact.
 Test and try and find the best solution.
+Customer testimonials are a great way to build credibility and provides the required nudges that convert your first-time website visitors into buyers

 4. Optimize Your Check Out Process